Aliases for CAPN6 Gene

 GeneCards Summary for CAPN6 Gene

 CAPN6 (Calpain 6) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Apoptosis Pathway.
-GO annotations related to this gene include microtubule binding and calcium-dependent cysteine-type endopeptidase activity.
-An important paralog of this gene is CAPN9.
+Diseases associated with CAPN6 include Leiomyosarcoma and Leiomyoma.
+Among its related pathways are B Cell Receptor Signaling Pathway (sino) and Degradation of the extracellular matrix.
+Gene Ontology (GO) annotations related to this gene include microtubule binding and calcium-dependent cysteine-type endopeptidase activity.
+An important paralog of this gene is CAPN5.

 Microtubule-stabilizing protein that may be involved in the regulation of microtubule dynamics and cytoskeletal organization.
 May act as a regulator of RAC1 activity through interaction with ARHGEF2 to control lamellipodial formation and cell mobility.
 Does not seem to have protease activity as it has lost the active site residues (By similarity).